dtbinh/mindstorm_game/README.md

 You can run the game from the robot, but it only has like 64mb RAM, so it's not ideal

 ## TODO:
-..*Fix the color sensor, it's not working at all.
+1.Fix the color sensor, it's not working at all.
-..*Redirection for the the lobby on the website.
+2.Redirection for the the lobby on the website.
-..*Motor controlling for multiple people
+3.Motor controlling for multiple people
-..*CSS for lobby/index.html
+4.CSS for lobby/index.html